-In principle, the estimator $x{est}$ provides the value of $\langle \hat{x} \rangle$ so that the variance $\overline{v_x}$ could also be determined directly from the measurement record.
+In principle, the estimator $x{\rm est}$ provides the value of $\langle \hat{x} \rangle$ so that the variance $\overline{v_x}$ could also be determined directly from the measurement record.
 Nevertheless, this strategy might have a different degree of robustness against experimental imperfections, which is a question we leave for future work.
-Furthermore, the procedure put forward in this section gives us access to quantum state trajectories with fixed properties (fixed $x{est}$ in this case), which is of relevance if these conditional quantum states are meant to be used for some task after preparation.
-This is the philosophy behind, e.g., the preparation of entangled states via quantum non-demolition measurements [145].
+Furthermore, the procedure put forward in this section gives us access to quantum state trajectories with fixed properties (fixed $x{\rm est}$ in this case), which is of relevance if these conditional quantum states are meant to be used for some task after preparation.
+This is the philosophy behind, e.g., the preparation of entangled states via quantum nondemolition measurements [1-5].

-E. Non-gaussian states
+E. Non-Gaussian states

-As promised, in this section we discuss the behaviour of non-gaussian states under the dynamics prescribed by Eq.
-(4).
+As promised, in this section we discuss the behavior of non-Gaussian states under the dynamics prescribed by Eq.
+(5).
 The analysis is more easily performed on quantum states rather than density matrices, so we work with [13]

 instead of Eq.
-(4), although they are equivalent.
+(5), although they are equivalent.
 The general solution to this equation (in terms of dI) is given by (see Appendix B)